Concept Vehicle Leasing Blog- Car Leasing Blog,Van Leasing,Automotive News and more

 - · Mobile Devices It is against the law for a driver to use a mobile phone or device whilst driving, unless operated through a hands free / bluetooth system.
 This offence could result in 3 penalty points and a fine of £100.
 Some companies may choose to ban the use of mobile devices whilst driving because of this.

 - · Smoking The company vehicle is classed as an extension of the “workplace” and as such the law prohibits smoking of any kind.
-This offence could result in a fine of £200, so your company car policy should have a complete ban of smoking in company vehicles.
+This offence could result in a fine of £200, so your company vehicle policy should have a complete ban of smoking in its vehicles.

 Licences It goes without saying that any driver who will be using a company